 The provision she has made for the developing larvae, will contain vital protein in the form of pollen.

 Solitary bees also provision each separate egg cell essentially with a pollen mixture, that the developing larvae will consume as they grow.
-However, once the female solitary bee has performed this task, she have no further involvement in rearing the next generation of solitary bees.
+However, once the female solitary bee has performed this task, she will have no further involvement in rearing the next generation of solitary bees.